Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 Washington Stats and Trends

-- The Huskies have been underdogs by 2.5 points or more two times this season and have not covered the spread once.
+- The Huskies have been underdogs by 2.5 points or more two times this year and have not covered the spread once.

-- Washington's games this season have hit the over on one of six set point totals (16.7%).

-- When Washington scores more than 28 points, it is 1-1 against the spread and 2-0 overall.
+- When Washington puts up more than 28.0 points, it is 1-1 against the spread and 2-0 overall.

 - The Huskies have turned the ball over seven more times (12 total) than the Cardinal have forced a turnover (5) this season.